SeanHan18/Food-Store/ReadMe.txt

-First commit for new project
+First commit for new project.